 In order to register for ECDL testing, each Candidate must obtain an ECDL Skills Card from an approved Test Centre.
 The Skills Card is the document which records the individual's registration, and which is updated by the Test Centre as Candidates pass the exam in each ECDL Module.
 Together with the issuance of the Skills Card the Candidate signs an ECDL Registration Form (printable from the ECDL administrative system) where he/she consents to include his/her data in the central ECDL database.
-The Skills Card is valid for three years after the date of the first successful ECDL exam.
-When the Skills Card expires a new one must be obtained and the examinations completed before should be repeated.
-Students of public educational institutions are allowed to complete the modular exams in four years after the date of the first successful ECDL exam.

 After registration ECDL Candidates can register with any authorised ECDL Test Centre in order to take the exams.

 Candidates can use any software of the accredited softwares utilised by the Test Centre.